Minnesota Weather: Developing System Could Bring 1st Snowfall Of The Season

 The details will become clearer in the coming days, Meadows said.

 But before it’s time to think about snow (and sunsets before 5 p.m.), Minnesotans can enjoy a warm weekend.
-Saturday, which marks the firearms deer opener, looks to be sunny with highs in the low 60s.
+Saturday, which marked the firearms deer opener, was sunny with highs in the low 60s.
 It’s well above average for this time of year, which usually sees temperatures in the mid-40s.

-Sunday will be slightly cooler due to some cloud cover.
-Highs will likely be about 63 degrees in the metro.
+The warmth will continue Sunday, but there will be more cloud cover.
+Highs will likely be about 65 degrees in the metro.

+Temperatures will cool a few degrees as the workweek kicks off Monday.